EasternJournalist/DiffNum/README.md

 # DiffNum
  A light-weighted head-only c++ library for differentiable programming.
 It is implemented  simply with forward inference with chain rule, instead of computation graph, source code transformation or other high level auto-grad algorithms.
-Take least efforts to write an auto-grad program!
+Thus it takes few efforts to implement and apply.

+## Features

+**Advantages**

-* **Extremely easy to use**.
+* **Extremely easy to use and flexible**.
 Just replace `float`   `double` with `dfloat`  `ddouble`, and specify the independent variables via `SetVar()`.
-Then it does Auto-Grad for you.
+Then it does autograd for you.
 The gradients can be accessed at any stage of computation.
+* **Saving memory in long iterations.** It does not record the computation graph (like tape-based approach of Torch).

-* **Secondary derivatives and higher order derivatives are also supported**.
+* **Secondary derivatives and higher order derivatives supported naturally**.
 Higher order derivatives are derived via nesting template class `DiffVar`.
 It might be written like `DiffVar<DiffVar<double>>`.
 It means doing auto-grad for the gradients, that is the secondary derivatives or Hessian matrices.
 * **CUDA supported**.
 DiffNum can be even used in CUDA kernel functions (array-like gradients only).
 Just replace `float` , `double` with `dfloat_arr_cuda` , and `double_arr_cuda`.
 This data structure can be seamlessly applied in CUDA functions as local variables, parameters or other purposes.
 (Please note that the CUDA code auto-grad loops of a single variable are still sequential, not parallel.
 In large scale computations, the parallelism should be given to higher level of computations like matrix operations.)
 * **(Extra and in progress)** .
 Independent from DiffNum, we offer template classes `Vec`, `Matrix` and `Tensor` .
-They might be useful.
+They might be kind of useful.

+**Disadvantages**

+* The time complexity is greatly many times of reversed differentiating algorithms (back propagation) when there is large number of independent variables.
+Thus it can be extremely inefficient when there are many variables!

+## Examples

  Primary math functions are supported in `Math<n_type>`